← Back to Blog

 The Hidden Math of Output Tokens

-If you look at your typical agent logs, a chat response might use 2,500 total tokens.
-About 2,200 of those are Input Tokens (the system prompt, the file definitions, the chat history).
-In the grand scheme of API pricing, input tokens are cheap.
+Look at a typical agent log: a chat response might use 2,500 total tokens.
+About 2,200 of those are input tokens (system prompt, file definitions, chat history).
+Input tokens are cheap.

-When developers build native AI agents, the easy architectural choice is to force the model to output its entire response—including its internal reasoning, its plan, and the final message to the user—as a giant, structured JSON object so the backend can parse it predictably.
+When developers build native AI agents, the easy choice is to force the model to output its entire response — reasoning, plan, and final message — as a single structured JSON object.
+The backend parses it predictably.
+Ship it.

 But look at the cost of that convenience: